christianhaitian/rk3326_core_builds/README.md

 # Script to automate the build of various Libretro cores, Nxengine-evo, Retroarch, PPSSPP, ScummVM, Emulationstation-fcamod for use with RK3326 devices (including Chi, OGA, OGS, RG351P/M/MP/V, and the RK2020)

+## For the rk3566 chipset, use the rk3566 branch

 ### Assumptions:
 This script was designed to work with 32bit and 64bit chroot Linux environments for the RK3326 chipset. \
 See [this document](https://github.com/christianhaitian/rk3326_core_builds/blob/main/docs/chroot.md) for instructions on how to create them yourself. \